WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 This function requires a path to smoothed and unsmoothed data.
 This is because while time-series features are extracted from smoothed data, spectral features are not.
 High-frequency components of the signal can be lost in the smoothing, and we want to ensure the spectral features are as accurate as possible.

-For more information about further customizations and specifications that can be made to `AnalyzeSignals()`, see [SignalFilterer documentation](./04%20SignalFilterer%20Documentation.md).
+For more information about further customizations and specifications that can be made to `AnalyzeSignals()`, see [PreprocessSignals documentation](./04%20PreprocessSignals%20Documentation.md).

 For a more detailed explanation about the features extracted by `AnalyzeSignals()`, see [ExtractFeatures documentation](./05%20ExtractFeatures%20Feature%20Documentation.md).